Otter Creek water or watershed scenery in Vermont

 If Otter Creek is high, warm, muddy, or access-limited, compare the Ottauquechee River, Black River, or White River for trout, or shift to a confirmed warmwater section instead.

-Check Vermont Fish and Wildlife regulations, trout guidance, and reach-specific entries before fishing Otter Creek.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Vermont Fish and Wildlife rules, trout guidance, and section-by-section entries before fishing Otter Creek.

 Center Rutland gauge context